Qiaowei2333/RecipeChecklist/README.md

 ## How to run this application

-After pull from the repo, run "npm install", then run "ng serve -o".
+After clone from the repo, run "npm install", then run "ng serve -o".

 ## Development server